 TA/TS Office Hours and Help Desks*

-The Teaching Assistants (TAs) and Faculty Assistants (FAs) associated with your course are available to help you!
-Depending on the course, TAs/FAs will have either office hours or staff a Help Desk.
-Help Desk and office hours will be virtual (not in-person) for the summer 2021 term.
+The Teaching Assistants (TAs) and Teaching Specialists (TSs) associated with your course are available to help you!
+Depending on the course, TAs/TSs will have either office hours or staff a Help Desk.
 Details are available on your Canvas course website and from your TA or course instructor.

 Instructor’s Office Hours*